One-Arm Landmine Bent Over Row

 - Slowly lower the barbell back to the starting position.

-- Complete the desired number of repetitions before switching arms.
+- Complete the desired number of repetitions before switching to the other arm.

 exercise_detail.tips

-- Keep your back straight and avoid rounding your shoulders to prevent injury.
+- Keep your back straight and avoid rounding your shoulders during the movement.

-- Focus on pulling with your back muscles rather than your arm to maximize engagement.
+- Focus on pulling with your elbow rather than your hand to engage the back muscles effectively.